mpelcat/mpelcat.github.io/research_tips/research_tips.md

 ## Writing a publication

+### Finding a target journal or conference

+The first method to find a target support is to look where closest state-of-the-art papers have been published.
+You can also use the french GDR (Groupement de recherche) communities to find the best community to communicate to.

 ### Writing method

 Writing with the LateX language is now universal.
 You can use tools such as [Overleaf](https://www.overleaf.com), or setup a git with you own Latex repository (better but takes more time and requires installation).
 LateX templates are to be found on the websites of conferences and journals.